How to choose a perfect name for a chatbot

 Why does the chatbot’s name work?

 If you name your bot something apparent, like Finder bot or Support bot — it would be too impersonal and wouldn’t seem friendly.
 And some boring names which just contain a description of their function do not work well, either.
-Be more creative.
+So be more imaginative when you create a chatbot.
 Offer a memorable association.

 But do not lean over backward — forget about too complicated names.
 For example, a Libraryomatic guide bot for an online library catalog or RetentionForce bot from the named website is neither really original nor helpful.